 The create script does all the easy stuff.
 After all it’s really just copying over a bunch of data.
 Your looping script makes sure that you don’t mistakenly duplicate records multiple times nor end up in a never ending loop.

 The trick with this loop is that when you create a new record it gets added to the end of your found set of records and makes you lose your place in the list.
 This can be VERY annoying.
 To combat this petulant behavior you have to arrange your looping script properly.
 There are many ways to do it, this is just one of my favorites.

-The first step in script is `Go To Record/Request[Last].
+The first step in script is `Go To Record/Request[Last]`.
 This seems counter intuitive but since the new record step will put you at the bottom of the list we might as well start there and work up instead.

 >Hint: If you have a particular order you want your records to appear in, sort your records so that the last one is the one you would like to be first in your newly created records

-End Loop in there for you for good measure.
+So we’re on the last record now we are going to loop our way back to the top so add your `Loop` step.
+FileMaker will graciously throw an `End Loop` in there for you for good measure.
 The steps between those two will get repeated until you tell FileMaker to cut it out… but we’ll get to that part later.